 Share your story—whatever it is.
 Stories are the stuff of healing and hope, the very way we get through our days.
 At first sharing helps you heal.
 Eventually, sharing your story of illness and recovery will help others heal.
 There’s nothing better than that.

-Whether you, a patient, or a loved one is facing a perinatal mood disorder, help is available.
-Order your copy of When Postpartum Packs a Punch here.
+Whether you, a patient, or a loved one is facing a perinatal mood disorder, Kristina Cowan wants you to know that help is available.
+Order your copy of When Postpartum Packs a Punch here!